gauravtailor8520/Phishing-Email-Classification-Using/README.md

 # Phishing-Detector

 ## Objective:
-The primary goal of this project is to build a machine learning model capable of detecting phishing emails.
+The primary goal of this project is to build a model capable of detecting phishing emails.
 Phishing emails are fraudulent messages designed to trick recipients into providing sensitive information, and detecting them is crucial for cybersecurity.

 ## Demo: